kobby184/project1/README.md

 ```
 #### Dendograms of characrter strengths
 ![Dendogram](/plots/dendogramcs.png)
+The dendrogram groups character strengths based on their similarity, with closer clusters indicating more closely related traits.
+This clustering can provide insights into the interrelationships among character strengths of U.S. war veterans, which may influence their risk of homelessness.

    - Examined the distribution of  `age`, `gender`, `homeless_status`, `education status`,`employment status` and `household income` of veterans through a pie plot
 ```python